-In 2019, Sava Re wrote 9.8% more in gross premiums than in 2018, which is mainly due to the growth in premiums ceded by Zavarovalnica Sava (growth in motor business, new major clients and growth in business written based on the freedom of services (FoS) principle).
+In 2019, Sava Re wrote EUR 166.5 million in gross premiums (2018: EUR 151.6 million), a 9.8% increase over 2018.
+The growth in gross premiums written is mainly due to the growth in premiums ceded by Zavarovalnica Sava (growth in motor business, new clients and growth in business written based on the freedom of services (FoS) principle).
 The largest proportion of international business was sourced from Asia, and the main classes of business remained proportional and non-proportional property reinsurance.
+The net profit for 2019 was EUR 38.6 million (2018: EUR 41.9 million).
+The profit declined because there were more loss events than in the same period last year.

-The combined ratio, excluding the effect of exchange differences, deteriorated by 10.9 percentage points as the result of a larger incidence of large events compared to the previous year.
-The 2019 result is also below the 2018 result because of a one-off positive impact from a positive resolution of a legal case in the amount of EUR 1.5 million in 2018.
-Net investment income relating to the investment portfolio of Sava Re totalled EUR 41.9 million in 2019 (2018: EUR 32.4 million), of which EUR 6.8 million related to financial investments, including investment property, and EUR 35.1 million to investments in subsidiaries.
-Upon exclusion of exchange differences (2019: EUR 1.4 million) the return on the investment portfolio totalled EUR 40.5 million, an increase of EUR 8.0 million over 2018.
+Net investment income relating to the investment portfolio of Sava Re totalled EUR 43.7 million in 2019 (2018: EUR 32.4 million), of which EUR 36.9 million related to the return on investments in subsidiaries (2018: EUR 29.5 million).
+Upon exclusion of exchange differences (2019: EUR 1.4 million) the return on the investment portfolio totalled EUR 42.3 million, an increase of EUR 9.8 million over 2018.
 The higher return was mostly due to higher dividend income from subsidiaries, which resulted in higher income from investments in related companies.
 In 2019, the Company recognised no impairment losses on its financial investments (2018: EUR 1.9 million).
-The Company's net result for the period declined by 12.1%.